tbnsilveira/Telco_DataViz/Project_Writeup.md

 ## 1. First Design
 I was warned that choosing a specific dataset could increase the project execution time due to data wrangling tasks.
 On the other hand, I was in the same way encouraged to explore some data from my own, which I must say it was very exciting.
 Considering both arguments, time versus application, I established a time limit to the wrangling process: I should deal with it in two days, otherwise I would come back to a simpler and already cleaned dataset.

 The chosen data concerns about the numbers of mobile accesses in Brazil, provided by [Anatel](https://cloud.anatel.gov.br/index.php/s/TpaFAwSw7RPfBa8?path=%2FMovel_Pessoal) -- the Brazilian Telecommunications Agency.
-Also, Anatel has also provided an analysis over this data ([available in Portuguese](http://www.anatel.gov.br/dados/destaque-1/283-brasil-tem-236-2-milhoes-de-linhas-moveis-em-janeiro-de-2018)) which I have used as a reference to my exploration: I should be able to find at least the same results.
+Also, Anatel has provided an analysis over this data ([available in Portuguese](http://www.anatel.gov.br/dados/destaque-1/283-brasil-tem-236-2-milhoes-de-linhas-moveis-em-janeiro-de-2018)) which I have used as a reference to my exploration: I should be able to find at least the same results.

 Once my dataset was chosen, my first attempt to read it directly on Tableau has failed, and I realized I wouldn't escape from the wrangling process.
 To do this task, I wrote an R script ([available at GitHub](https://github.com/tbnsilveira/Telco_DataViz/blob/master/dataWrangling.ipynb)) to transform the original data into a tidy format.
 At this stage I discovered the data before 2009 have been collected in a different way, the reason why I limited my analysis from 2009 to 2018.